owldance/hootNAS/live-boot/zfs-support.md

 # Adding ZFS support for live-boot persistence

-ZFS support is possible using ZVOL's (blockdevices in a zpool) with some major changes to the `live-boot` scripts.
+ZFS support is possible using ZVOL's (blockdevices in a zpool) with some minor changes to the `live-boot` scripts.

 As noted previously `live-boot` does not support zfs and zfs filesystems out-of-the-box, because `live-boot` uses `overlayfs` for persistence, and